Dreams Of Endless Summer

 in recent years has proved invaluable.

-Throughout the timeline, album titles are noted in Bold Italic, TV shows by "Italics inside quotes"
+Throughout the timeline, album titles are noted in Bold Italic, TV shows by "Italics inside quotes" and

 Obviously I cannot begin to pretend that any of this is all my own work - all I've done is gather existing